sampadkar21/spotify-lyrics-identifier/README.md

 ## 📈 Performance Analysis

 The system has been rigorously tested on the **Spotify Million Song Dataset**.
-By utilizing the hybrid retrieval strategy, we achieve industry-leading accuracy:
+By utilizing the hybrid retrieval strategy, we achieve industry-leading accuracy on 1000 random samples from the dataset:

 | Metric | Result |
 | --- | --- |